-If you would like assistance moving your kiddo out of a place of chronic fear so that he or she can get on a road of healing, Call us today at 210-582-6451.
+If you would like assistance moving your child out of a place of a state of fear so that he/she can get on a road of healing, Call us today at 210-582-6451.

 It’s the scary season.
 Haunted houses and spooky events abound.
 People pay money to be frightened.
 If you are one of those people, you enter that creepy house knowing that you are going to scream, jump, and be scared out of your wits.
 Even though you know some sort of creature is going to jump out in front of you, the exact appearance, location and timing of the creepy being are unknown.
 The result is that you will yell in terror and your heart will race when you see it.
 You are purposefully walking into a location that you know – in your head – is going to scare you, and yet your body still responds in fear.

 Mr. Arnold Valdez of DePelchin Children’s Center gives us this is a helpful analogy when trying to understand the behaviors of a child with a history of trauma.
 Children who are in foster or adoptive families are in those families because of abuse, neglect and trauma.
 Dr. Gabor Mate says this: “Trauma is when there is a loss of feeling and there is a reduced flexibility in responding to the world.”
 Children with these hard histories are in new environments that can be startling, scary, and unsettling.
 The new people can feel creepy and the new house can feel haunted.
 As a result, kiddos walk around on high alert, ready to defend themselves against the next scary thing they will encounter.
 Meanwhile, the adults caring for foster and adopted children do not perceive their home as haunted at all.
 They know that the children are in a safe place.
 The challenging behaviors of children that are a result of being in survival mode is baffling to the adults in their lives.